asaxena2019/minimal-particle-template/README.md

 Examples on how to edit and run the file is below.
 The files are also commented to explain how to edit.

+When you get to step 4 under Install Jekyll, if that code doesn't work, try the recommended solution in terminal.

 # Get started building your personal website

 ### Showcase your software development skills